If you know me well, you would be able to tell what season of the year it is by what Dr. Bronner’s soaps are in my shower.

 More Drying Scents:

 Peppermint and Eucalyptus – Both of these essential oils contain naturally occurring menthol and eucalyptol, respectively, which means they are great for waking you up in the morning as well as for clearing congestion.
 Eucalyptus used to be our recommendation to accompany acne treatments before my brother developed the Tea Tree.
 Peppermint in particular is cooling on a hot day or after working up a sweat because menthol activates the same receptors in our skin that sense cold.
 However, menthol can increase transepidermal water loss, and so are not best for sensitive or dry skin.
+These two scents are not recommended for children under 3 years of age as the tingle may be overwhelming for them.

 If, despite your best efforts, dry and chapped skin gets you, check out my post on Winter Skin Remedies for tips on quick relief and healing.